Main Content

 • ppilot is the control pilot pressure differential.

-• kp is the Pilot ratio, the ratio of the area at port X to the area at port A: kp=AXAA.
+• kp is the value of the Pilot ratio parameter, which is the ratio of the area at port X to the area at port A, kp=AXAA.

 • pApB is the pressure differential over the valve.

-When Pilot configuration is set to Disconnected pilot spool and poppet, the relative pressure at port X must be positive.
-If the measured pilot pressure is negative, the control pressure is only based on the pressure differential between ports A and B. In the Rigidly connected pilot spool and poppet setting, the pilot pressure is the measured pressure differential according to the opening specification.
+When the Pilot pressure direction parameter is Pilot-to-open, you can configure the spool and poppet as either rigidly connected or disconnected.
+When the Spool configuration parameter is Disconnected pilot spool and poppet, the relative pressure at port X must be positive.
+If the measured pilot pressure is negative, the control pressure is based only on the pressure differential between ports A and B. When the Spool configuration parameter is Rigidly connected pilot spool and poppet, the pilot pressure is the measured pressure differential according to the opening specification.

 m˙=CdAvalve2ρ¯PRloss(1(AvalveAport)2)Δp[Δp2+Δpcrit2]1/4,